a-x-/create-npm-pkg/README.md

 ## Another npm related helpers
 * [open a npm package's repo from the browser's omnibox or the alfred.app](http://npmapi.invntrm.ru)
-* [create-npm-package](https://github.com/MatteoGabriele/create-npm-package) like this but w/o deskription, travis & etc.
+* [create-npm-package](https://github.com/MatteoGabriele/create-npm-package) like this but w/o description, travis & etc.
 * ... awesome suggestions are welcome

 Pull requests are welcome 👋